MicrosoftDocs/entra-docs/docs/global-secure-access/concept-connectors.md

 ---
 title: Understand Microsoft Entra private network connectors
-description: Learn how to use Microsoft Entra private network connectors.
+description: Learn how Microsoft Entra private network connectors work and are used by Microsoft Entra Private Access and application proxy.
 author: kenwith
+ms.author: kenwith
 manager: amycolannino
-ms.service: entra-id
-ms.subservice: app-proxy
 ms.topic: conceptual
-ms.date: 02/26/2024
+ms.date: 04/15/2024
-ms.author: kenwith
-ms.reviewer: ashishj
+ms.service: global-secure-access
 ---

 # Understand Microsoft Entra private network connectors

-Connectors are what make Microsoft Entra application proxy possible.
+Connectors are what make Microsoft Entra Private Access and application proxy possible.
 They're simple, easy to deploy and maintain, and super powerful.
 This article discusses what connectors are, how they work, and some suggestions for how to optimize your deployment.

 ## What is a private network connector?

-Connectors are lightweight agents that sit on-premises and facilitate the outbound connection to the application proxy service.
-Connectors must be installed on a Windows Server that has access to the backend application.
-You can organize connectors into connector groups, with each group handling traffic to specific applications.
-For more information on Application proxy and a diagrammatic representation of application proxy architecture, see [Using Microsoft Entra application proxy to publish on-premises apps for remote users](overview-what-is-app-proxy.md#private-network-connectors).
+Connectors are lightweight agents that sit in a private network and facilitate the outbound connection to the Microsoft Entra Private Access and application proxy services.
+Connectors must be installed on a Windows Server that has access to the backend resources.
+You can organize connectors into connector groups, with each group handling traffic to specific resources.
+For more information on application proxy and a diagrammatic representation of application proxy architecture, see [Using Microsoft Entra application proxy to publish on-premises apps for remote users](../identity/app-proxy/overview-what-is-app-proxy.md#private-network-connectors).

 ## Requirements and deployment

-To deploy application proxy successfully, you need at least one connector, but we recommend two or more for greater resiliency.
+To deploy Microsoft Entra Private Access or application proxy successfully, you need at least one connector, but we recommend two or more for greater resiliency.
 Install the connector on a machine running Windows Server 2012 R2 or later.
-The connector needs to communicate with the application proxy service and the on-premises applications that you publish.
+The connector needs to communicate with Microsoft Entra Private Access or the application proxy service and the private resources and applications that you publish.

 ### Windows Server
 You need a server running Windows Server 2012 R2 or later on which you can install the private network connector.
-The server needs to connect to the application proxy services in Azure, and the on-premises applications that you're publishing.
+The server needs to connect to the Microsoft Entra services, and the private resources and applications that you're publishing.

 > [!IMPORTANT]
 > Version 1.5.3437.0+ requires .NET version 4.7.1 or greater for installation or upgrade.